theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/documentation/sap-connection/index.md

 The window "Add SSIS Connection Manager" opens.<br>
 ![Connection-Manager-01](../../assets/images/xis/documentation/sap-connection/Connection-Manager-01.png){:class="img-responsive"}
 3. Select the XTRACT Connection Manager from the list of available connection managers and click **[Add...]**.
-The Xtract IS Connection manager is now available in the connection managers area.
+The XTRACT Connection Manager is now available in the connection managers area.
-4. Double-click the Xtract IS Connection Manager.
-The window "Xtract IS Connection Manager" opens.<br>
+4. Double-click the XTRACT Connection Manager.
+The window "XTRACT Connection Manager" opens.<br>
 ![Connection-Manager](../../assets/images/xis/documentation/sap-connection/Connection-Manager.png){:class="img-responsive" }
 5. Enter the system details of your SAP system and enter the SAP username and password of an SAP system or dialogue user.